-Milky Way Caramel Cheesecake Brownies are stuffed with delicious creamy cheesecake and dripping with ooey-gooey caramel!
-These will be a hit at your next party!
+Milky Way Cheesecake Brownies are full of cheesecake, chocolate and dripping with ooey-gooey caramel!
+These are next level brownies!!

-Over the last few years I’ve become more comfortable baking ‘cheesecake’, and have made everything from Skinny Key Lime Cheesecake Cupcakes to Sopapilla Cheesecake which is a spin on Mexican cheesecake.
+Over the last few years I’ve become more comfortable baking ‘cheesecake’, and have made everything from 3 Ingredient Fudge to Skinny Key Lime Cheesecake Cupcakes to Sopapilla Cheesecake which is a spin on Mexican cheesecake.
 I’ve never met a cheesecake I didn’t like, and I am happy to report, it’s not as difficult to make as I always thought.
-These Milky Way Caramel Cheesecake Brownies are perfect for every party or anytime really.

 While making these Milky Way Caramel Cheesecake Brownies, I kept thinking of the delicious melted caramel and chocolate, and the soft brownie crust I opted to make instead of a more plain cheesecake.
 With a combo of chocolate, caramel, brownies, and cream cheese, how can you go wrong?